 Prove P → Q by assuming P and logically deriving Q step by step

 Direct proof is the most fundamental proof technique in mathematics.
-To prove an implication P → Q, you simply assume P is true and then use logical reasoning to show that Q must also be true.
-It's straightforward, powerful, and the foundation upon which all other proof techniques are built.
+To prove an implication P → Q, you assume P is true and use logical reasoning to show that Q must follow.
+The standard pattern is: assume P, apply definitions, manipulate algebraically, and arrive at Q.

 Direct proof builds a logical chain from P to Q. Each step follows from the previous one, creating an unbroken path of reasoning.